OSGeo/ogc-cite-runner/docs/running-as-github-action.md

 ## Results

-The cite-runner github action stores both:
+The cite-runner GitHub action stores both:

 - Raw suite results, as output directly by OGC TeamEngine.
 This is an XML file that uses a schema based on the W3C EARL format